tahoe-lafs/tahoe-lafs/docs/architecture.rst

 delegated (irrevocably) by simply transferring the relevant secrets.

 The application layer can provide whatever access model is desired, built on top of this capability access model.
-The first big user of this system so far is allmydata.com.
-The allmydata.com access model currently works like a normal web site, using username and password to give a user access to her "virtual drive".
-In addition, allmydata.com users can share individual files (using a file sharing interface built on top of the immutable file read capabilities).

 Reliability